 Market Update: Platforms

-We have been tracking customer platform preferences to make sure Boulder is offering a platform mix that appeals most to our customers and potential customers.
+We have been tracking customer platform preferences to make sure BGS is offering a platform mix that appeals most to our customers and potential customers.
 The following data shows worldwide revenue by screen type in the last two years and projected for this year and the next.

 As this data shows, the share of revenue from the smartphone (and smart watch) platform is expected to increase, while the other platforms are steady or declining slightly.